Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 Calibration and Validation

-1. verifying the DS18B20 against a known thermometer
+1. verify the DS18B20 against a known thermometer

-2. checking that the ambient DHT22 readings are reasonable
+2. check that the ambient DHT22 readings are reasonable

-3. testing the moisture sensor in clearly wet and clearly dry material
+3. test the moisture sensor in clearly wet and clearly dry material

-4. observing whether compost temperature rises after fresh material is added or the pile is turned
+4. observe whether compost temperature rises after fresh material is added or the pile is turned

-5. recording how conditions change over several days
+5. record how conditions change over several days

-If readings seem implausible, the issue may be sensor placement, weather exposure, poor electrical contact, or unsuitable compost material composition.
+If readings seem implausible, the issue may be sensor placement, weather exposure, poor electrical contact, sensor degradation, unsuitable compost composition, insufficient pile size, or excessive moisture around electrical components.

 Suggested Performance Metrics